PacificBiosciences/pbbioconda/.github/ISSUE_TEMPLATE/bug_report.md

 Paste the error message / stack.

 **To Reproduce**
 Steps to reproduce the behavior.
-Can you provide a small test dataset for us to reproduce the behavior?
+Providing a minimal test dataset on which we can reproduce the behavior will generally lead to quicker turnaround time!

 **Expected behavior**
 A clear and concise description of what you expected to happen.